codazoda/markdown-test/index.md

 If you link to `about` then it will appear in the uri as `yourdomain/about` but will display the html conversion version of the `about.md` file.

+## Observations

+- Adding `name: Whatever` to the `_config.yaml` causes the site name not to show up at the top and link back

 ## References